Investing in New York City Real Estate

 Find out if anything new is coming to the area that will make it more desirable, such as a new subway station or grocery store.
 Research the property tax rates and school zones, especially if you’re purchasing a two-bedroom apartment, ask a professional in real estate about which neighborhoods in NYC are anticipated to grow, and why.

-What type of property?
+What type of real estate investment property?

 In general, condo units are more accessible to rent than co-op units.
 The former typically has less restrictive rules regarding renting, with some placing a complete ban while others limit the amount of time.
 It’s also likely to take longer to purchase a co-op since you’ll have to receive approval from the board.
 Even if you’re willing to bear this hindrance, the extra time means a more extended closing date and a delay in rental payments.

-A wide range of commercial properties are also available, should you choose to go that route.
-While the tenant is typically responsible for taking care of most things, complex situations can also rise.
 Delving deeper, you’ll find one, and two-bedroom units are more accessible to rent than three-bedroom condos.
 Three-bedroom units tend to be in the same competitive league as single-family homes.
 If you choose a studio, your unit may be vacant for a more extended amount of time since the tenant may leave for a bigger apartment.

 Always see the property for yourself, even if virtually, before you buy.
 If you’re purchasing a condo, get in touch with the building’s management to learn about what changes are coming up in the future.
 If you can, get a copy of the buildings subletting policy and leasing application.
 Check it to see what fees you might be responsible for paying.
 Some buildings even offer tax abatements or temporary tax reductions.